Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 # 3️⃣ 7DtD In-Game Graphics Settings

-Follow this guide and adjust according to your hardware and mod load:
+Follow this guide and adjust according to your hardware and personal preferences:

 ▶ https://youtu.be/rN1r5hFoWOo